-The VA provides a unique housing benefit to veterans if they have devoted a portion of their lives to serving the country.
+The Veteran’s Administration provides a unique housing benefit to veterans if they have devoted a portion of their lives to serving the country.
 They can secure complete financing via a VA loan.
-Lenders will be happy to know that some of the loan is guaranteed by the VA.
+Lenders are happy sincesome of the loan is guaranteed by the VA.
 As such, lenders can issue financing to a borrower under versatile guidelines.

 VA GUARANTEES: WHAT ARE THEY?

-Contrast that to traditional loan guidelines where credit scores must be 680, at the very least; or debt ratios must have a maximum total of 36%.
+That is a contrast to traditional loan guidelines where credit scores must be 680, at the very least; or debt ratios must have a maximum total of 36%.
 Suffice it to say, the VA’s guidelines are quite relaxed, making loans seem less risky.
-That’s why guarantees are offered by the VA.
 If you were to default on a loan, then the loss will be repaid by the VA.

 How much will be paid by the VA?